 Beans are a natural complement for chili, because they absorb the spicy flavors and are satisfying and comforting.
 One of my favorite beans to use for making bean chili is the Adzuki bean.
 These beans are much quicker cooking than red beans or kidney beans and they keep their shape after cooking.
 It’s a satisfying mouthful.

 For some recipes, like chili, it’s worth having whole spices available.
 The flavor of spices that you grate or crush yourself will awaken the taste of a bean-based chili beyond what chili powder alone can do.
 I’m not talking about hot and spicy.
 I’m talking about a warm spiciness that complements delicate beans like Adzuki.

-National Heart Month, beginning in February.
-If you're not already doing so, consider a meatless Monday recipe that includes beans.
+This recipe, also, is encouragement for adding more high-fiber foods like beans to your weekly dinner menu and for recognizing National Heart Month, beginning in February.
+If you’re not already doing so, consider a meatless Monday recipe that includes beans.
 Tofu, made from soy beans, will boost the protein in this chili dish.
 Roasting it with Miso Tamari sauce or with Teriyaki sauce will up the umami factor.
 So start simmering and cook up a tasty bean chili for yourself and for those you love.

 *Disclaimer: This post is not intended to be medical advice.
 Please see your medical professional about a heart-healthy diet.

 Recipe: Adzuki Bean Chili with Roasted Tofu (Serves Six Generously)

 1 medium red onion, peeled and chopped (reserve 2 tablespoons for garnish)

 1 tablespoon Extra Virgin Olive Oil